Our Vetting Process

 Can I Submit Books for Review

 Yes, you can submit a book for review below.
-If you’re preparing to submit a book to Kingsway Learning, aligning with the company’s mission to support Christ-centered, adventure-filled learning will go a long way toward acceptance.
+If you’re preparing to submit a book to Kingsway Learning, taking the time understand our company’s standards and mission to support Christ-centered, adventure-filled learning will increase the chances of acceptance.

 Submit Book Recommendations OR Apply to be a Part of our Review Team